iegomez/mosquitto-go-auth/README.md

 #### Response mode

-When response mode is set to json, the backend expects the URIs to return a status code (if not 200, unauthorized) and a json response, consisting of two fields:
+When response mode is set to `json`, the backend expects the URIs to return a status code (if not 200, unauthorized) and a json response, consisting of two fields:

 Ok: 		bool
 Error:	string

+If either the status is different from 200 or `Ok` is false, auth will fail (not authenticated/authorized).
+In the latter case, an `Error` message stating why it failed will be included.

-When response mode is set to status, the backend expects the URIs to return a status code (if not 200, unauthorized).
+When response mode is set to `status`, the backend expects the URIs to return a simple status code (if not 200, unauthorized).

-When response mode is set to status, the backend expects the URIs to return a status code (if not 200, unauthorized) and a plain text response of simple "ok" when authenticated/authorized, and any other message (possibly an error message explaining failure to authenticate/authorize) when not.
+When response mode is set to `text`, the backend expects the URIs to return a status code (if not 200, unauthorized) and a plain text response of simple "ok" when authenticated/authorized, and any other message (possibly an error message explaining failure to authenticate/authorize) when not.

 #### Params mode

-When params mode is set to json, the backend will send a json encoded string with the relevant data.
+When params mode is set to `json`, the backend will send a json encoded string with the relevant data.
 For example, for user authentication, this will get sent:

 {
 	"username": "user",
 	"password": "pass"
 }

-When set to form, it will send params like a regular html form post.
+When set to `form`, it will send params like a regular html form post.

 #### Testing HTTP

-This backend has no special requirements to get tested.
+This backend has no special requirements as the http servers are specially mocked to test different scenarios.

 ### Redis